Honest criticism is hard to take, particularly from a relative, a friend, an acquaintance, or a stranger.- Franklin Jones

 Here are a series of information and assessment handouts on alcohol and food.
 "We are what we eat" is bit over-simplified, but only a bit.
 It's amazing how important what we eat and drink is for our psychological and physical health.
 This site's blog posts "New research shows diet's importance for preventing depression" and "Preventing cancer through life style choices" make this point well and also provide links with many other sources of information.
 Searching the tag cloud brings up much recent relevant research and advice.
 Try clicking, for example, on diet or the more specific fats, fruit and vegetables.
-For additional information, note that the blog has a whole series of posts on the crucial importance of lifestyle choices, including how we use or abuse alcohol and see too the additional list of recommended websites and it's searchable tag cloud.
+For additional information, note that the blog has a whole series of posts on the crucial importance of lifestyle choices, including how we use or abuse alcohol.

 The "Mediterranean Diet" is one of the best supported approaches to healthy - and very enjoyable - eating.
 The Mayo Clinic provides some practical advice at "Mediterranean diet: Choose this heart-healthy diet option" and "Blog: The new Mediterranean Diet Pyramid", while over at Amazon UK see a bunch of yummy cookbooks by searching on "Mediterranean cooking".